 Only two buildings in the town centre are understood to have survived the 18th century period of redevelopment and rebuilding, these being Hopetoun House and Archbald Moffatt House, both in Academy Road.
 This period also saw the erection of Moffat House (now the Moffat House Hotel) for the Earl of Hopetoun 1762-1766 in a large plot on the west side of the High Street, followed soon after by the first of a series of large hotels or lodging houses, including the Annandale Hotel (1762-1766) and the Balmoral Hotel (c1785).
-These introduced a varied pattern in terms of scale and proportion into the High

-Street, which continued during the 19th century with the building of further large commercial buildings such as the Moffat Baths (c1827, now the Town Hall), the Buccleuch Arms Hotel (c1860), the Star Hotel (c1860) and the Bonnington Hotel (mid 19th century), amongst others.
+These introduced a change in the plot pattern of High Street, and variation in terms of the scale and proportion of plot sizes.
+This continued during the 19th century with the building of further large commercial buildings including, amongst others: Moffat Baths, now the Town Hall (c1827); the Buccleuch Arms Hotel (c1860); the Star Hotel (c1860); and the Bonnington Hotel (mid-19th century).

-Many of the streets of the High Street, such as Well Street, Church Street and Eastgate, have rather narrow plot widths which again no doubt reflects in large part earlier feu patterns.
+Many of the streets off High Street, such as Well Street, Church Street and Eastgate, have rather narrow plot widths which reflect in large part the earlier feu patterns.

-Suburban development outwith the town centre but within the conservation areas mainly comprises large detached villas dating from the 19th century, often set within relatively large but fairly regular plots.
-Although not currently within the conservation area, notable amongst these is Larch Hill House, which is located within an irregularly shaped plot of almost 8 acres and within which sits one of the wells that gave the town its fame and prosperity.
+Suburban development outwith the town centre but within the conservation area is mainly 19th century, large, detached villas.
+They are often set within generous, regular plots.
+Although not currently within the conservation area, notable amongst these is Larch Hill House, which is set within an irregularly shaped plot of almost 8 acres and where one of the wells that gave the town its fame and prosperity is found.